 Getting a COVID-19 vaccine will lower your risk of getting sick if you are exposed to the novel coronavirus.
-It is still possible that you may contract COVID-19 after receiving the vaccine, but extensive history with other vaccines suggests that getting vaccinated may also help you from getting seriously ill if you do get infected.
+It is still possible that you may contract COVID-19 after receiving the vaccine, but data from real-world use of COVID-19 vaccines to date suggests that getting vaccinated may also help you from getting seriously ill if you do get infected.
 Both the Pfizer-BioNTech and Moderna vaccines require two doses and it is very important to keep your second appointment to receive your second shot.
 This is how these vaccines were designed, and it's what makes both most effective.
 The Johnson & Johnson vaccine only requires one shot.

-Consult the FDA fact sheets for recipients and caregivers for the Pfizer-BioNTech, Moderna, and Johnson & Johnson vaccines for more information .
+Consult the FDA fact sheets for recipients and caregivers of the Pfizer-BioNTech, Moderna, and Johnson & Johnson vaccines for more information.
 We also recommend discussing the risks and benefits of getting vaccinated with your primary healthcare provider.
+You may have heard about variants of COVID-19 in the news, including the most recent one, the Delta variant.
+Variants are caused when the COVID-19 virus changes (known as mutation).
+Different variants may spread more easily, may cause more serious disease, and may not respond as well to treatment.